-The office responsible for issuing the emergency notification will, in concert with University and local first responders, determine the contents of the notification.
+The office responsible for issuing the emergency notification (usually the Department of Business and Finance or the Office of Student Affairs) will, in concert with University and local first responders, determine the contents of the notification.
 The University has developed a wide range of template messages addressing several different emergency situations.
-The individual authorizing the alert will select the template message most appropriate to the ongoing situation and modify it to address the specifics of the present incident.
-In those cases where there are no predetermined template messages in the system, the individual authorizing the alert will develop the most succinct message to convey the appropriate information to the community.
-The goal is to ensure that individuals are aware of the situation and they know the steps to take to safeguard their personal and community safety.
+The individual authorizing the alert will select the template message most appropriate to the on-going situation and modify it to address the specifics of the present incident.

+In those cases where there are no pre-determined template messages in the system, the individual authorizing the alert will develop the most succinct message to convey the appropriate information to the community.
+The goal is to ensure individuals are aware of the situation and that they know the steps to take to safeguard their personal and community safety.